 Here are more Italian specialty shops and eateries to include on any itinerary for visiting Chicago!

-So before going to Little Italy, I knew that I just had to visit and experience an authentic Italian bakery and an Italian foods grocery market.
+I knew that I just had to visit and experience an authentic Italian bakery and an Italian food market.

 First stop: Bari Food Market for Imported Italian Specialties!